Richard Wrottesley, 5th Baron Wrottesley: Early life and education

-WWII service
+World War II service

-He served with distinction in the Second World War and, as a captain with the Guards Armoured Division, is mentioned in A Bridge Too Far, the story of the battle for Arnhem.
+He served with distinction in the Second World War.
+As a captain with the Guards Armoured Division, he is mentioned in A Bridge Too Far, the story of the battle for Arnhem.
 Another account of an incident near the Dutch town of Driel, during Operation Market Garden, reads:"Whilst he [Major General Stanislaw Sosabowski] was in the western sector of Driel he heard the sound of armoured cars approaching and naturally assumed them to be German.
 However using his binoculars he soon identified them as being British, and so immediately ordered that the anti-tank mines be removed from the road.
 The four scout vehicles, commanded by Captain Wrottesley of No.5 Troop, C Squadron, the 2nd Household Cavalry, had been able to break through the German defences north of Nijmegen under the cover of fog, and they encountered the Polish bicycle patrol soon a few hours before arriving at Driel."

-For leading his troop of armoured cars through the German lines, and establishing contact with the Polish Parachute Brigade on the south bank of the River Rhine, Wrottesley won his Military Cross.
+For leading his troop of armoured cars through the German lines, and establishing contact with the Polish Parachute Brigade on the south bank of the River Rhine, Wrottesley received the Military Cross.
 Some years later Wrottesley met the officer commanding the German tanks to whom he had given the slip.
-The German informed Wrottesley's then wife, Mary, that: "I went to Berlin to get a blast from Hitler, and Dick went to get a medal from the King."
+The German informed Wrottesley's then-wife, Mary, that: "I went to Berlin to get a blast from Hitler, and Dick went to get a medal from the King."
 He retired from the Army in 1950.

-Post-War life
+Post-war life

-Wrottesley married Joyce Marion Wallace, daughter of Frederick Alexander Wallace and ex-wife of Sean Rainey, in 1949.
+Wrottesley married Joyce Marion Rainey, daughter of Frederick Alexander Wallace and former wife of Sean Rainey, in 1949.
 In her obituary, published in the Daily Telegraph in 2006, it was reported that:In 1949 Marion met an Old Harrovian, Dick Wrottesley, in the Bag of Nails [sic] nightclub.
 The heir to Lord Wrottesley reputedly locked her in the lavatory until she had agreed to marry him.In spite of blissful summers at Wrottesley, near Wolverhampton, where the family had lived for 900 years, and the birth of their son Mark, the marriage broke down quickly.
 Dick Wrottesley had already told his wife: "I only married you for your tarty qualities."